Erencrypt/Asp.NetMessageBox/README.md

  - bottom full width

 # Example Project:
-More detailed version of example project is available in source code and release page.
+More detailed version of example project is available in release page.
 >**WebForm1.aspx.cs:**

     using System;